What I learned

 Trip three was similar, from Seattle to Anchorage.

-More gravel roads and just one flat tire.
+More ALCAN gravel roads and just one flat tire.
 Using a jack on the side of a gravel road proved to be a challenge, but I got it done at last.
-Several kind folks stopped and asked if I needed help but I thanked them and fixed it myself.
+Several kind folks stopped and asked if I needed help, but I thanked them and fixed it myself.

-I remember the pleasure of leaving the bumpy gravel road to finally reaching pavement!
+I remember the pleasure of leaving the bumpy gravel ALCAN Highway to finally reaching pavement!

 Trip four was from Tacoma to Anchorage in a VW bug.

 My folks were very surprised at how fast I made the trip.
-I had a Blaupunct tape player and listened to Hamlet and Three Dog Night all the way.
+I had a Blaupunkt tape player and listened to Hamlet and Three Dog Night all the way.

 Trip 5 was from Tacoma to Anchorage in a Chevy Impala.